Philly Cheesesteak Rolls

 - 1/4 teaspoon pepper

 - Preheat oven to 450°.
-Place a large nonstick skillet coated with cooking spray over medium-high heat.
+Place a large cast-iron or other heavy skillet over medium-high heat.
 Add mushrooms, onion and green pepper; cook and stir until tender, 8-10 minutes.
-Remove from pan; cool slightly.
+Remove from skillet; cool slightly.

 - Cut steak into four pieces; pound with a meat mallet to 1/4-in. thickness.
 Spread with cheese.
 Sprinkle with pepper; top with mushroom mixture.
 Roll up from a short side; secure with toothpicks.
-Place in a foil-lined 15x10x1-in. baking pan.
+Place back in skillet.